cncoulter/Transcription-The-Plays-of-Roswitha/Compiled/The Plays of Roswitha.md

 THAIS.
 I desire His pardon.
 Surely I may ask for it?

 PAPHNUTIUS.
-Oh, Thais, the more perfecdy you humble yourself, the more swiftly you will win it!
-Let your heart be all prayer, but let your lips say only tliis: “O God Who made me, pity me!”
+Oh, Thais, the more perfectly you humble yourself, the more swiftly you will win it!
+Let your heart be all prayer, but let your lips say only this: “O God Who made me, pity me!”

 THAIS.
 O God, Who made me, pity me!
-He alone can save mc from defeat in this hard struggle!
+He alone can save me from defeat in this hard struggle!

 PAPHNUTIUS.
 Fight manfully, and you will gain a glorious victory.